Larry Lance: Post Crisis

 The post-Crisis version of Larry Lance remains largely unchanged, with minor alterations such as now being the husband to the first Black Canary and father to the second. in Birds of Prey #66 (June 2004) it is revealed that Larry befriended Jim Gordon in the past, while working together on the Gotham police force.
 They were both growing concerned over the influence of Mafia figures on Gotham society, such as the Falcones and Bertinellis.
 This conversation happened at a society event which was interrupted by a serial killer later dubbed 'The Blonde Slasher', who left a victim for Larry and his wife to find.
 Many years later, Larry's daughter caught the man.
 It was the great-grandfather of Lian Harper, the unrelated child Larry's daughter was raising.

 The New 52/Kurt Lance

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the Dinah Drake Black Canary is re-established as a singular heroine and is supposedly on the run from the law for the murder of her husband, Kurt Lance.
-Later, a member of Amanda Waller's task force known as Team 7 is revealed to be Kurt Lance, alive and well, working deep undercover.
-When the events before his "death" are detailed, it is revealed that Dinah Drake had also been part of Team 7, where she and Lance met and later secretly married.
+Later, a member of Amanda Waller's task force known as Team 7 is revealed to be Kurt, who is alive and working undercover.
+It is revealed that Dinah Drake was also a member of Team 7, where she and Lance met and later secretly married.